DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 The second set of stairs below is as described in <span class="citation">K20a.
 Tower Hall Stair (p.
 59)</span>, and forms a loop with the [[#Castle Cellar]] via <span class="citation">K71.
 Kingsmen Quarters (p.
 79)</span>.
 ### Castle Cellar
 #### Servants’ Hall
-A player who descends the stairs from the servants’ entrance emerges into <span class="citation">K62.
+A player who descends the stairs from <span class="citation">K23.
+Servants' Entrance (p.
+59)</span> emerges into <span class="citation">K62.
 Servants’ Hall (p.
 76)</span>, as it was on the day of Strahd’s death over four centuries ago.
 Read:

 <div class="description">
 <p>A final scream is cut abruptly silent as you descend the stone stairs.
 Three corpses clad in bloodied chain mail litter this long hall.
 The doors to the left and right stand closed, though the twin heavy double doors at the end of the hall have been thrown open.
 The upper torso of an additional corpse lies slumped at the base of a long, bloody smear along the right-side door, its severed legs discarded along the floor several feet away.</p>